 Apple News and its design haven't significantly changed since the 2015 release.
 Apple added the app to macOS in 2018 as one of the first Mac Catalyst apps, and since the update included a system-wide dark mode, the News app got it too. iOS and iPadOS released with system-wide dark mode in 2019 as well, adding it to the Apple News app, and making the design uniform across the ecosystem.

 In July 2020, Apple added an audio component to its news platform in several areas.
-A new daily news brief called "Apple News Today" hosted by Humita Basu and Duarte Geraldino is available from the app in a new audio tab and on Apple Podcasts.
+A new daily news brief called "Apple News Today" hosted by Shumita Basu is available from the app in a new audio tab and on Apple Podcasts.